GrandSphere/Overwatch/README.md

 # Overwatch

-Overwatch is a check in app.
+Overwatch is an Android check in app.
 You start it when you want someone to notice if you go quiet.
 It asks you to show you are okay.
 If you do not, it can raise the alarm.
 ## License

 Overwatch is licensed under the GNU General Public License v3.0 (GPL-3.0).